Sumonta056/GitHub-Follower-Notification-Action-Bot/README.md

 </div>

-## 🌱 How to configure for the project for your profile
+## 🌱 How to configure for the project for your profile and email

+------ **🎥 Follow The Tutorial To Setup you own bot 🎥** ------

 https://github.com/Sumonta056/GitHub-Follower-Notification-Action-Bot/assets/61287791/02451256-34ba-4060-8f62-574b6a9206c9